 - Strategy 3a-1: Create and direct citizens to an easily navigable and searchable version of the Land Use Ordinance and Shoreland Zoning Ordinance for use at the town website, perhaps through an electronic brochure. - Strategy 3a-2: Prepare a brochure sized guide to the local building and business ordinances.
-Encourage newcomers to contact town clerk, who may direct inquiry to planning board members, as appropriate. - Strategy 3a-3: Include an appendix in the Land Use Ordinance that lists example businesses and other developments, and explains which districts each one can and can't locate in. - Objective 3b: Market Unity as a welcoming location to businesses that are in keeping with the vision. - Strategy 3b-1: Create a website specifically for information about how to start a business in Unity (now funded by Tax Incremental Financing.
-The funding was approved at special town meeting July 23, 2014). - Strategy 3b-2: Task a town group (possibly the Tax Incremental Financing Advisory committee) with developing a list of businesses/services needed in Unity and a strategy for attracting them. - Strategy 3b-3: As the land use ordinance is written, a supplemental document explaining each policy's rationale should be created so that in the future, the policy's intent can still be understood. - Strategy 3b-4: Promote the development district in a way that showcases the benefits of developing there.
+Encourage newcomers to contact town clerk, who may direct inquiry to planning board members, as appropriate.

+Objective 3b: Market Unity as a welcoming location to businesses that are in keeping with the vision.

+- Strategy 3b-1: Create a website specifically for information about how to start a business in Unity (now funded by Tax Incremental Financing .
+The funding was approved at special town meeting July 23, 2014). - Strategy 3b-2: Task a town group (possibly the Tax Incremental Financing Advisory committee) with developing a list of businesses/services needed in Unity and a strategy for attracting them.
-Objective 3c: Craft creative solutions to make starting a business easier

-Strategy 3c-1: The town should seek out grant funds to support a shared office or shared manufacturing facility that will allow lower infrastructure costs to small startup businesses in an effort to encourage and facilitate their success.
-For example, "co-working".
-Small manufacturers could share a loading dock, fork lift, sewage and waste treatment; also bring in annual education sessions for entrepreneurs and business development.
-Shared office spaces can benefit from shared secretaries, legal advice retainer fees, a fax/copy/scan machine, conference room.
+Strategy 3b-3: As the land use ordinance is written, a supplemental document explaining each policy's rationale should be created so that in the future, the policy's intent can still be understood.